 Sometimes, an empty property can fall into disrepair, be the subject of anti-social behaviour and, be a blight on a neighbourhood.
 In these circumstances the Council may be able to take legal action to force an owner to maintain an empty property in a reasonable and safe condition.

-The Housing Renewal Team at Wirral Council is here to help.
-If you would like to consider any of these options or would like to know more about any of the support outlined, please contact the Housing Renewal Team.
+The Housing Standards Team at Wirral Council is here to help.
+If you would like to consider any of these options or would like to know more about any of the support outlined, please contact the Housing Standards Team.